 Step 3.
 Get the IRS’s next-action steps for your refund trace.

 After you find out whether the check has been lost or stolen, the IRS will tell you how to proceed.

 a.
 If you chose a direct deposit for your tax refund

-Your bank or financial institution will receive a notice within 6 weeks from the Treasury Department’s Bureau of the Fiscal Service verifying where your deposit went.
+For direct deposit refunds, your bank or financial institution will receive a notice within 6 weeks from the Treasury Department’s Bureau of the Fiscal Service verifying where your deposit went.

 b.
 If you chose paper check refunds for your tax refund

 So long as the check has not been cashed, you will get an IRS replacement check in about 6 weeks.